Before using any chemicals, scrub the grout with water to dislodge loose debris. Rinse thoroughly, and then go in with the hydrogen peroxide.

 The Best Way to Clean Your Shower and Grout

 Cleaning your shower and grout this way ensures efficiency and safety.
 If you take the time to select the correct cleaning products, you reduce surface damage, fatigue, and needless surface wear from over-scrubbing.

 Employing strong caustic acids, heavy abrasives, and sharp scraping or scouring tools takes years off surfaces’ usable life and damages the environment.
 Use gentle yet effective soaps and tools to extend the lifespan of the bathroom surfaces and increase cleaner safety.

 Aggressive cleaners should only be used as rare shock treatments in cases of extreme neglect.
 But always remember, less is more!

-Our 2 stage scrub process greatly reduces the needless expenditure of energy heavy scrubbing areas that don’t need it.
-It also reduces the wear on the shower tile and grout that is being needlessly scrubbed as well, extending the life of grout sealants and tile appearance.
+The two-stage scrub process greatly reduces the needless energy expenditure of heavy scrubbing on areas that don’t need it.
+It also reduces the wear on the shower tile and grout being needlessly scrubbed, extending the life of grout sealants and tile appearance.

 How to clean other parts of a shower